oscarfonts/sensor-widgets/doc/en/widgets.rst

 * "footnote": Optional small text caption at the bottom.
 * "custom_css_url": css stylesheet to be applied to the widget.
 Please note that jqGrid look & feel is taken from the underlying jQuery-ui theme.

-.. note:: this plugin depends on jQuery, jQuery UI and the jgGrid plugin itself.
+.. note:: this widget depends on jQuery, jQuery UI and the jgGrid plugin itself.
 It's a rather heavy and not much customizable (it was made as an integration exercise with a legacy application).
 We recommend the use of other widgets such as the "table" one, which is more in the spirit of Sensor Widgets: lightweight, compact and easily customizable.